 The Field of Plant Breeding welcomes applications from U.S. and international students with an interest in modern crop breeding and genetics.
 Department faculty provide training that links applied crop improvement with the latest discoveries in plant genomics and bioinformatics.
 Some students begin their graduate studies immediately after earning B.S. or M.S. degrees, while others return to school after working for some time.
 A strong background in biology is preferable, but occasionally, students are admitted with other types of experience.

 Admission is competitive, and students with a grade point average less than 3.0 (B) are generally not considered.
 The Graduate Record Exam (GRE) is required of U.S. applicants and recommended for all others.
-Applicants who wish to be considered for Cornell fellowships must take the GRE, preferably including the Biology subject test.
+Applicants who wish to be considered for Cornell fellowships must take the GRE.
 Letters of reference, previous research experience, and the quality of the Statement of Purpose are other important factors in evaluation of candidates.
 International students must have a sub-scores of at least 20 (reading), 20 (writing), 22 (speaking) and 15 (listening) on the internet-based TOEFL exam.
+If taking the IELTS students must have an overall band score of 7.0 or higher on the IELTS Academic Exam.

 How to Apply